ab5380/HRAgent/README.md

 ## Features
 1. **Homepage**: A simple welcome page.
-2. **About Page**: Provides information about the project.
-3. **Candidate Notes Summarization**: Summarizes notes on candidates from uploaded text files.
+2. **Candidate Notes Summarization**: Summarizes notes on candidates from uploaded text files.
-4. **FAQ Agent**: Answers frequently asked questions by searching a specified document.
+3. **FAQ Agent**: Answers frequently asked questions by searching a specified document.
-5. **Onboarding Form**: Sends personalized onboarding emails to new employees with best practices and company policies.
+4. **Onboarding Form**: Sends personalized onboarding emails to new employees with best practices and company policies.

 ## Installation